 PTSD Recovery Program (temporarily suspended during COVID travel restrictions)

-This 10-session telehealth live video program has been developed to help veterans, first responders and others who suffer from the effects of PTSD and now need help to lead a life free from anxiety, stress and depression.
+This 2-week residential program has been specifically developed to help veterans and first responders who suffer from the effects of PTSD and now need help to lead a life free from anxiety, stress and depression.

 You may have noticed that you have changed.
 You are not the same.
 You may have felt it yourself and you may have heard from your loved ones, “You’ve changed”.
 There are five ways that you have been transformed as a result of your tour of duty or other traumatic experience.